 • Their official language is Bahasa Indonesia which is similar to Malaysian and throughout Indonesia in general

 • If you can use just a couple of Indonesian words, this will give you big smile in return, even if you simply use “Pagi” (morning) and “Terima Kasih” (thank you), it will be hugely appreciated.

 Have you ever seen a Tarsier or had a wild monkey encounter?
 Tell us in the comment section below, we want to know!

-Book your Sulawesi, Indonesia, holiday, or weekend break hotel through our website.
+Book your Sulawesi, Indonesia, holiday, or weekend break hotel through our Hotel Booking Page.
 We always use Booking.com, and are proud to have a partnership with them.
-Click on the icon and search as normal.

 Lembeh - A Magical Muck Diving Experience